What To Do In Moshi In 48 Hours

 Hint: On the way back to the Dala Dala station, make sure to stop by one of the local bars and try the local banana brew or banana wine.
 You decide if you like it or not, but you got to try!

-Price for this tour with local transportation starts at 50 USD.
-For group prices please La Fuente Gardens (Mexican) or IndoItaliano (Indian / Italian), we want you to discover the traditional dishes.
+There is no better way to experience a new place then by trying the local food.
+Though Moshi offers some excellent international cuisine with La Fuente Gardens (Mexican) or IndoItaliano (Indian / Italian), we want you to discover the traditional dishes.
 Tanzanians love their meat.
 High in favour are mbuzi (goat) and kuku (chicken).
 Indulge yourself with some goat bbq at East Africa (next door to Milan’s).
 As side dish choose some Ugali (mais mash) or plantains.
 Wash all of it down with a cold local beer.
 For our vegetarian friends try Milan’s with its plenty of non-meat dishes.

 Memorial And Mbuyuni Market

 Have you ever done some shoppings on a six soccer field big second hand market?
 Memorial market on the entrance gate to Moshi is your chance to do so.
 EVERYTHING is available: From shoes, clothes, bags, school uniform or house ware.
 Even if you don’t want to bargain for an item, it is quite an experience to stroll over the market.
 Best time to go are Tuesday and Friday.
 From there take the Dala Dala back to the city centre and get off at the bus station.
 Take a walk down to Mbuyuni market via Nyerere road, the main road of Moshi.
 You will pass different shops, street vendors and tailors.
 Mbuyuni is Moshi’s big fresh market with local produces.
 Depending on the season you will find mango, passion fruit, papaya, pineapple or avocado just to name a few.